corda/corda/docs/source/permissioning.rst

 .. note:: You can exit the utility at any time if the approval process is taking longer than expected.
 The request process will resume on restart.

 This process only is needed when the node connects to the network for the first time, or when the certificate expires.

-To register you need to run the following command:

-``java -jar corda.jar --initial-registration --network-root-truststore-password <trust store password>``

-By default it will expect trust store file received from the doorman to be in the location ``certificates/network-root-truststore.jks``.
-This can be overridden with the additional ``--network-root-truststore`` flag.